-In this ranking, we examine top value universities and colleges in Nevada for 2016.
+In this ranking, we examine top value universities and colleges in Nevada.
+For a look at convenient online programs, see Best Value Online Colleges and Universities in Nevada.

 That being said, Nevada has plenty to offer ambitious college students, as our “best value” ranking below reveals.
 From career prep to the creative arts to outdoor adventures for nature lovers, Nevada universities are diamonds in the rough that bring value in spades – all while carrying costs that will make your heart happy.
 So join the club and take a moment to see what this state has to offer!